AMCHA Initiative: Reports

-AMCHA's database of anti-Semitism on campuses
+AMCHA's database of antisemitism on campuses

-AMCHA publishes a database of what it considers to be anti-Semitic incidents on American campuses, starting with incidents from 2015.
+AMCHA publishes a database of what it considers to be antisemitic incidents on American campuses, starting with incidents from 2015.
 The database and other trackers by the organization have been used by media to cite anti-Semitic activity and swastika sightings on various campuses including at Stanford University, Bowdoin College as well as across the nation.

 Student Voices webpage

 AMCHA maintains a webpage that lists quotes detailing the experiences of Jewish students on American campuses who have been "targeted, intimidated or frightened because they are Jewish."
 The quotes were collected starting in 2014.
 The webpage had more than 100 students, located at 47 different schools, in 20 states as of June 24, 2015.
 The quotes are gathered from publications nationwide including school papers.

 List of Professors Who Publicly Endorse an Academic Boycott of Israel

 In 2014, AMCHA began a list of professors who publicly supported the academic boycott of Israel.
 In criticism of this initial list, a group of 40 Jewish Studies professors signed a statement calling AMCHA's actions "deplorable".
 Despite the criticism, the list of continues to be updated.
 In 2017, Haaretz reported that the list included hundreds of names.
 The universities that topped the list were UC Berkeley with 47 names and UC Davis with 46.
 Critics feared that AMCHA's list would be used by the Israeli government to deny entry to boycott supporters.